 I love my phone.
 Yes, I am addicted to it and, yes, I feel a rush of excitement when I receive a message or notification.
-When it does not vibrate for at least 20 minutes, I find myself taking a sneaky look just to make sure everything is OK.
+When it does not vibrate for at least 20 minutes, I find myself taking a sneaky look just to make sure everything is okay.
 Sound familiar?

 To give you an idea, here is what a minute can look like on my phone:

 At first, the thought sounded impossible.
-‘Like, seriously?
-What do you mean, Kate?
-Turn off all my notifications?
-How the hell will I know when someone sends me a message or an email or likes an Insta story?’
+“Like, seriously?
+What do you mean, Kate?”
+I declared.
+“Turn off all my notifications?
+How the heck will I know when someone sends me a message, or an email, or likes an Insta story?”

-So, after a long conversation, Kate convinced me to give it a go, or in the words of Elsa from Frozen to, ‘Let it go’!
-Without a second to reconsider, Kate grabbed my phone and started tapping away.
-She literally turned off every notification…Facebook, Instagram, Twitter, LinkedIn, F45, Google, Mail, Slack, Trello and more.
+So, after a long conversation, Kate convinced me to give turning off notifications a go.
+Without giving a moment to reconsider, Kate grabbed my phone and started tapping away.
+She turned off every notification…Facebook, Instagram, Twitter, LinkedIn, F45, Google, Mail, Slack, Trello and more.
 Everything EXCEPT my phone messages.

 I no longer know when emails hit my inbox, which means I am now more efficient and only check my phone inbox a few times a day.
-I no longer know immediately when someone likes my LinkedIn article which, again, has helped me shift my mindset and attention for the better.
+I no longer know immediately when someone likes my social media posts, which has helped me shift my mindset and attention for the better.

 Written by Jodi Geddes, Co-founder of Circle In.